macklinu/hipstat/README.md

 MESSAGE (optional)
   when supplied, the status message to post to HipChat. if blank, clears the current HipChat status message.

+[other]
+-v, --verbose runs in verbose mode
+--version     prints the version of hipstat
 ```

 ## Examples